sntfrc/mantica/README.md

 1. You choose a natural language prompt.
 2. You take a photo.
-3. The app uses an **img2img** to understand the content and the natural language.
+3. The app uses an **image to image** model to understand the content and the natural language.
 4. You get a creatively remade picture.

 The result?
 A picture that is yours, and yet not yours.
 It's a semantic reinterpretation of what you saw, shaped by the lens of artificial imagination.